redsorbet/sn2md/README.md

 ###
 You are an OCR program.
 Extract text from the image and format as paragraphs of plain markdown text.
 """

+Please let me know if you find better prompts!

 ## Contributing